esilver0/bikedata/README.md

 Taking data from a csv file, a list of Station class instances _located in station.py_ is made.
 The Station class has attributes such as the name, id, and number of bikes that started and ended there.
 The list is then sorted by the number of bikes arriving minus the number of bikes leaving (in decending order).
-Next a bar chart is mades such that the increase in bikes is on the vertical axis and the station ids are on the horizontal axis.
+Next a bar chart is made such that the increase in bikes is on the vertical axis and the station ids are on the horizontal axis.

-On the chart, the bike stations that had the most arrivals minus departures are furthest left.
+On the chart, the bike stations that had the greatest net gain of bikes are furthest left and the bike stations that had the greatest net gain of bikes are furthest right.
-The bike stations that had the most departures minus arrivals are furthest right.
 The larger the magnitude of the bar the more inbalanced the station is.